“Flooding is the greatest natural threat currently facing the UK.” - Nick Starling, Director of General Insurance, ABI

 The BSI Kitemark is widely recognized and often specified by procurement professionals and those responsible for major infrastructure projects.
 Our product directory could help you to identify approved products for tenders.

-So, when it comes to identifying quality flood protection products you can trust the BSI Kitemark.
+So, when it comes to identifying quality flood resistance products you can trust the BSI Kitemark.